Eternal Fantasy: Audio CDs

 Eternal Fantasy has three main theme songs, the opening theme is "Eternal Fantasy: Love is like a Flower that Spreads over the World" (Eternal Fantasy 〜愛は世界に遍く花のように〜, Eternal Fantasy ~Ai wa Sekai ni Amaneku Hana no Yōni~), the ending theme is Love's Song (愛の詩, Ai no Uta), and the grand ending theme is When that Flower Blooms (あの花の咲く頃に, Ano Hana no Saku Koro ni).
-The opening theme and the ending theme were performed by Sena, and was written by Tororo, while the grand ending theme was performed by Aki Misato.
+The opening theme and the ending theme were performed by Sena and were written by Tororo, while the grand ending theme was performed by Aki Misato.
 The main theme songs were accompanied by eight insert songs, six for each of the heroines, one for boss battles, and one played during the climax of the storyline.
 Arcie's insert song is "Trust My Way" and was performed by Yoshino; Farte's insert song is "Pieces of Times" (時のカケラ, Toki no Kakera), and was performed by Hīko; Lyrica's insert song is "A New Light" (あらたな光, Arata na Hikari), and was performed by Ceui; Euretta's insert song is "Flowers that Blooms in the Heart" (心に咲く花, Kokoro ni Saku Hana), and was performed by Aki Misato; Locomoco's insert song is "Solution" (解, Kai), and was performed by Jun Miruno; and lastly, Pril's insert song is "The Little Saint's Song" (小聖女の唄, Shōseijo no Uta), and was performed by Yōsei Teikoku.
 The boss battle theme is "Last Fight" and was performed by Elefant, and the climax insert theme is "Dawn's Prayers" (暁の祈り, Akatsuki no Inori), performed by Sena.

 The first music album released was a maxi single titled "Eternal Fantasy: Ai wa Sekai ni Amaneku Hana no Yōni", and was released on December 26, 2007 containing the opening and ending themes.
 The visual novel's original soundtrack was released on January 23, 2008 containing fifty-eight background music tracks on two discs.
 It was later followed by a vocal album, entitled Songs from Eternal Fantasy released on February 27, 2007, containing the theme songs and the insert songs used in the game.
-An image song album titled Destination for Arcie was released on March 26, 2008, containing six vocal songs, and four instrumental pieces.
+An image song album titled Destination for Arcie was released on March 26, 2008, containing six vocal songs and four instrumental pieces.
 All the vocal pieces were written and sung by Sena, while Lavi composed the instrumental pieces.

 Four image song singles were also released for the heroines featured in Eternal Fantasy, featuring the voice actors from the visual novel.
 The first single, for Arcie, was released on April 23, 2008; the second single, for Locomoco, was released on May 21, 2008; the third single, for Lyrica, was released on June 25, 2008; the fourth single, for Farte, was released on July 23, 2008; and a fifth single, for Euretta, will be released on August 27, 2008.